- Director of Athletics

 The Intramural Sports Programme is composed of sports leagues within the college, where each squadron forms teams to compete.
 The programme is compulsory for cadets who are not varsity or competitive club athletes

 The fall and winter term Intramural Sports Programme offers leagues such as soccer, hockey, ultimate, handball, water polo, ball hockey, basketball, dodgeball, and flag football.
-Optional Intramural sports offered are badminton, pickle ball, tennis and squash.
+Optional Intramural sports offered are badminton, and squash.

-All officer cadets must participate in the Cadet Wing Sports Days which include Tabloids, the Harrier cross- country race and Winter Sports Day.
-The Wing tournaments normally offer activities such as flag football, Ball hockey, soccer, ultimate and beach volleyball.
+All officer cadets must participate in the Cadet Wing Fall and Winter Sports Days which include, the Harrier cross- country race and Winter Sports Day.
+The Wing tournaments normally offer activities such as flag football, ball hockey, soccer, ultimate, broomball and volleyball.

 The aim of the RMC Recreational Programme is to: